We’ve been talking the dramatic impact that top-notch online customer service can have on the success of your business.

 Another great tool is a simpe screen shot with boldly written instructions telling what to do on the page.

-I've worked in the online business world for several years now, and one things I've learned is that people learn from seeing.
+I’ve worked in the online business world for several years now, and one of the things I’ve learned is that people learn from seeing.
 If at all possible include a visual aid.

 2 – Tell the person exactly what to do.